ianrasmussen05/programming-languages-2021/assignment-1.md

 ## Proper use of git will be taken into account for grading

+- The only files in your repo should be the following.

+        README.md -- names of group members
+        Assignment1
+            README.md -- critical appraisal
+            Part1
+                arithmetic.hs
+            Part2
+                Calculator.hs
+                Interpreter.hs
+                numbers.cf

 - Commit each time, with *meaningful messages*, after you implemented and *tested*
   - a function in `airthmetic.hs`,
   - a case of `eval` in `Interpreter.hs`,